kyma-project/community/sig-and-wg/sig-core/proposals/test-folder-consolidation.md

 All subfolders in the `tests` directory define one test suite, usually focusing on one component.

 ## Problem
-Each subfolder uses a different naming style.
+Each subfolder uses a different naming pattern.
 For example, `kubeless` or `ui-api-layer-acceptance-tests`.

 As a result:
 - It's difficult to decide which convention to follow when creating a new subfolder.
-- It is not always possible to derive the related component (there is no e2e test yet, the tests are all focused on components).
+- It's not always possible to derive the related component (there is no e2e test yet, the tests are focused on components).
-- It is confusing for readers.
+- It's confusing for readers.

 ## Goal